colinwhitten97/Deep-Learning-MD/README.md

 The command `deepmd` in the input file calls the DeePMD model to compute the atomic interactions in the MD simulations.
 The parameter `graph.pb` is the file containing the frozen model. `pair.coeff` should be left blank.

 # Workflow from 0
+Here is the most simple and straightforward explanation on how to go from 0 to a deep learning MD model with a very barebones approach:

 First, you need .xyz files to describe the coordinate systems for the molecules you wish to simulate.
 You can draw molecules and generate .xyz files easily and for free [here.](https://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html) All of the files of this type used in my project are given as examples in the folder "molecule_files."